 In the Style pane we leave the default choice of equal intervals in the Method box.
 For Fill we use the closest lower value choice.
 We use the default number of 5 in the Breaks box and then we press Tally to load the palette pane with five ranges of values.
 We click the Apply palette button and choose the Altitude palette from the Classic palettes submenu.
 Press Update Style.

 The result is a flat, contour-like presentation as pixels within the given range of heights are colored the same color.
 To make a more interesting display we shall turn on shading.

 We click the Options tab.

 We check the Use shading box and then we enter 0.3 into the Z scale box.
 We could have started with the default Z scale value of 1 and then tinkered with the value to achieve the effect we want, but from experience we know that a Z scale value of about 0.3 seems to provide a more pleasant effect with USGS DEM data.
-We press Update Options to apply shading.
+We press Update Style to apply shading.

 We can see that this portion of the Alameda data provided by USGS includes the location of one of the two US government nuclear weapons design centers, the Lawrence Livermore National Laboratory.
 The other center is in New Mexico, at Los Alamos.

 The image seen above is the same map published in larger size and also in a false color version on the Data Sources page on the Manifold website.